aahiljivani/Predicting-MPG/README.md

 # Predicting MPG Using scikit-learn

 ## Overview
-This Jupyter notebook provides a comprehensive guide to predicting the miles per gallon (MPG) of vehicles using machine learning techniques in Python.
-Utilizing the scikit-learn library, one of the most popular tools for machine learning, the notebook demonstrates data preprocessing, model selection, training, and evaluation.
+This Jupyter notebook uses Scikit-Learn to predict the miles per gallon (MPG) of vehicles using machine learning in Python.
+The notebook demonstrates data preprocessing, model selection, training, and evaluation.

 ## Features